AuringzaibSabir/python_project/README.md

 [Timer Verification IP](https://github.com/merledu/common_peripheral_vips)

-This repository contain more than `500` lines of code excluding headers and irrelevent lines of code
+This repository contain more than `500` lines of Py-code excluding headers and irrelevent lines of code